Brendan Moon: Moon the player

 Moon was also defined by his tremendous pace.
-Roger Gould once said of Moon that, “Very few players can run him down in a seventy-metre sprint.”
-Further, David Campese has called Moon “blessed with great pace.”
+Roger Gould once said of Moon that, "Very few players can run him down in a seventy-metre sprint".
+Further, David Campese has called Moon "blessed with great pace".
 In 1978, the year Moon debuted for the Wallabies, he was recognised as the fastest man in the Wallabies squad.

 Moon was also characterised by his ability to remain on his feet while being tackled.
-David Campese described Moon core strength by saying that, “once into his stride, he was devilishly hard to bring down.”
-Former Australian fullback Roger Gould said of Moon that, “He’s so strong that he’ll break the tackle unless it’s perfectly timed.”
-Mark Ella described Moon as: “He also had the size and strength to stay on his feet and unload, and he kept the ball alive whenever he could."
+David Campese described Moon's core strength by saying that, "once into his stride, he was devilishly hard to bring down".
+Former Australian fullback Roger Gould said of Moon that, "He’s so strong that he’ll break the tackle unless it’s perfectly timed".
+Mark Ella described Moon as: "He also had the size and strength to stay on his feet and unload, and he kept the ball alive whenever he could."

 Moon was renowned for tremendous defensive skills.
-Campese wrote of Moon that: ‘He also had good strength and his defence was sound.' former professional rugby league footballer Mal Meninga said of Moon that, “his defence was solid (Campese & Meninga, 1994: 248)”.
-Mark Ella has said of Moon that, “he just doesn’t miss a tackle."
+Campese wrote of Moon that: 'He also had good strength and his defence was sound.' former professional rugby league footballer Mal Meninga said of Moon that, "his defence was solid (Campese & Meninga, 1994: 248)”.
+Mark Ella has said of Moon that, "he just doesn’t miss a tackle."

 Moon has often been praised for his completeness as a player.
-Mark Ella wrote of Moon that he “had the ball skills of a five-eighth or centre."
-Terry Smith wrote if Moon that, “There wasn’t a weak link in Moon’s armory.
+Mark Ella wrote of Moon that he "had the ball skills of a five-eighth or centre."
+Terry Smith wrote if Moon that, "There wasn’t a weak link in Moon’s armory.
 He’s had the lot.
-Speed of limb and thought, safe hands, resoluteness in the tackle.”
-David Campese wrote of Moon that, “when he did something he did it well.
-He also appeared to do things easily, the mark of a well balanced player (Campese, 1995: 101).
+Speed of limb and thought, safe hands, resoluteness in the tackle".
+David Campese wrote of Moon that, "when he did something he did it well.
+He also appeared to do things easily, the mark of a well balanced player.